jason-speck/techblog/_posts/2015-10-02-creating-a-blog-on-github-pages.markdown

     hello world from github pages!

-You need to commit this to your local repository, then push it to your github
+You need to commit this to your local repository, then push it to your GitHub
 repository:

     cd techblog